TAP TO CALL 401.467.2300

 • Types of medical tests you have undergone.

 When you complete your disability report, it may be advisable to use your medical records to get the necessary information so you can be as thorough as possible.
-You also want to ensure that you outline all of the treatments you have undergone and provide information from treating physicians who are specialists in their fields.
+You also want to ensure that you outline all of the treatments you have undergone and provide information from treating physicians who specialize in their fields.

 The strength of your medical evidence can make or break your claim.